Analysis of a State Changing Supersoft X-ray Source in M31: Evidence for State Change

 We used the CIAO tool {\it dmextract} to create source spectra for all observations where more than 60 source counts were collected.
-These were ObsIDs 1575 (ACIS-S, 183 source counts), 4720 (ACIS-I, 61 source counts), 4721 (ACIS-I, 65 source counts), and 4722 (ACIS-I, 62 source counts).
 Source spectra were extracted from a circular region with radius 6 pixels centered on the source.
 Associated background spectra were extracted from an annular region (also centered on the source) with inner and outer radii of 10 and 25 pixels, respectively.
 For all observations, we created spectral response files using the CIAO tasks {\it mkacisrmf} and {\it mkarf} \citep{Frus}.

 We modeled the resulting spectra using the XSPEC package \citep{Arnaud}.
-Since the number of source counts is rather small, we chose to fit the unbinned spectra using the {\it C}-statistic \citep{Cash} rather than the $\chi^{2}$ statistic, which has been shown to introduce a systematic bias in parameter estimation in low count rate spectra.
-One caveat in using the {\it C}-statistic is that the background is negligible within the source extraction region.
-This is definitely the case in our ACIS-I observations ($\sim$1 background count expected in the source region), and an acceptable approximation in the ACIS-S observation of r1-25 (only 17 background counts).
-The {\it C}-statistic as implemented in XSPEC does not provide a measurement of the goodness of fit, but can be used to constrain parameter confidence intervals, which we have done here.
+Since the number of source counts is small, we fit the spectra (binned to have one count per bin, as suggested in the XSPEC documentation) using the C-statistic \citep{Cash} rather than the $\chi^{2}$ statistic, which has been shown to introduce a systematic bias in parameter estimation in low count rate spectra.
+The C-statistic as implemented in Xspec models the source and background spectrum simultaneously, scaling the background spectrum channel by channel to the size of the source region \footnote{See http://heasarc.nasa.gov/xanadu/xspec/manual/XSappendixStatistics.html}.
+One $\sigma$ uncertainties were estimated using the error command.
+We found that model fits to observations with less than 60 counts were not constrained; for this reason, we do not include them in our spectral analysis of r1-25.
+The four Obs-IDs with more than 60 counts were: 1575 (ACIS-S, 183 source counts), 4720 (ACIS-I, 61 source counts), 4721 (ACIS-I, 65 source counts) and 4722 (ACIS-I, 62 source counts).